aospapp/aosp/external/curl/docs/CHECKSRC.md

     /* !checksrc! enable LONGLINE */

-If the enabling isn't performed before the end of the file, it will be enabled automatically for the next file.
+If the enabling is not performed before the end of the file, it will be enabled automatically for the next file.

-You can also opt to ignore just N violations so that if you have a single long line you just can't shorten and is agreed to be fine anyway:
+You can also opt to ignore just N violations so that if you have a single long line you just cannot shorten and is agreed to be fine anyway:

     /* !checksrc! disable LONGLINE 1 */